 Gary E. Schwartz, Professor of Psychiatry and Neurology at the University of Arizona, and Julie Beischel, a member of the Society for Scientific Exploration and the Society for Psychical Research, are highly respected figures in the parapsychology world.
 One of their most notable studies took place in conjunction with the University of Arizona's Laboratory for Advances in Consciousness and Health (LACH).
 The project was designed to test the accuracy of mediums in receiving information about deceased people.

 In this experiment, eight University of Arizona students - four of whom had experienced the death of a parent and four of whom had experienced the death of a peer - were paired with eight mediums.
 The mediums in question didn't know the students or their deceased acquaintances, and all pairings were conducted remotely.
-Nevertheless, the study's findings ultimately (and convincingly) suggested that “certain mediums [could] anomalously receive accurate information about deceased individuals.”
+Nevertheless, the study's findings ultimately (and convincingly) suggested that “certain mediums [could] anomalously receive accurate information about deceased individuals.”482133Is this convincing?

 You might not associate Cornell University with psychic research, but Daryl Bem, Professor Emeritus of Psychology, has an impressive track record of his own.
 In 2010, the results of one of Bem's most notable studies were finally published.
 As the Cornell Chronicle put it, the eight year study - which spanned nine experiments and included more than 1,000 participants - ended up offering “evidence that humans have some ability to anticipate the future.”